dob71/watchman/llm/readme.txt

 OLLAMA_MODELS_DIR=<path/where/to/store/model/files>
 in .env file (in the project root).

-When the LLAMA3.2 Vision Instuct modeal is served by OLLAMA, Watchman has to be configured to use "ollama-simple" or "ollama-complex" model interfaces (see model_interfaces.py for details).
-The only diffrence between the interfaces is that the latter also ask the model to give th elocation of the object on the image.
+When the LLAMA3.2 Vision Instuct model is served by OLLAMA, Watchman has to be configured to use "ollama-simple" or "ollama-complex" model interfaces (see model_interfaces.py for details).
+The only diffrence between the interfaces is that the latter also asks the model to give the location of the object on the image.

 2. Serving with vLLM